AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 # format: (Lmin, Lmax, Amin, Amax, Bmin, Bmax)
 ```

-The pixels of the image from the camera turn white if it is within range of the given LAB threshold, else they turn black.
-The `find_blobs()` function of the `image` module from is used to detect the color of the traffic signs.
+The pixels from the image that is read by the camera turn white if they are within the range of the given LAB threshold, else they turn black.
+The `find_blobs()` function of the `image` module is used to detect these converted pixels.

 ```py
 gBlobs = img.find_blobs([_GREEN], roi = [0, 0, 320, 240], pixels_threshold = 150)